sheetalsss/potato-leaf-disease-detection/README.md

 - **Optimizer**: Adam
 - **Loss**: Sparse Categorical Crossentropy

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit pull requests:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.